 YPM is committed to equity and inclusion.
-We are mandated to not deny anyone who wishes to participate in Session due to financial barriers.
+We strive to not deny anyone who wishes to participate in Session due to financial barriers.

 We currently have four financial aid programs that subsidize the cost to attend Session:

-The Newcomer Scholarship for newcomer and refugee youth,
+- The Newcomer Scholarship for newcomer and refugee youth, and

 General Financial Aid